Last updated on October 24, 2022.

 Available languages: Español

-The Colorado Department of Public Health and Environment (CDPHE) is providing K-12 Colorado schools (public, private, charter, and tribal) with a FREE and voluntary COVID-19 screening testing program for the 2021-22 school year.
-The weekly rapid antigen testing will be available to all students and staff, regardless of vaccination status or presence of symptoms.
+The Colorado Department of Public Health and Environment (CDPHE) is providing K-12 Colorado schools (public, private, charter, and tribal) with a FREE, voluntary, and statewide COVID-19 screening testing program for the 2022-2023 school year.
+The weekly rapid antigen testing is available to all students, staff, and school volunteers, regardless of vaccination status.
 The program will provide all necessary resources, including staff, for schools to implement the weekly screening testing.

-This extra layer of COVID-19 prevention will allow Colorado schools to detect infections early and get ahead of outbreaks, including asymptomatic spread, helping students to safely continue in-person learning.
+In addition to the lifesaving COVID-19 vaccines, ongoing COVID-19 testing will help Colorado schools detect infections early and get ahead of outbreaks, so that students can safely continue in-person learning.

 Key program details

-- This program is voluntary and students younger than the age of 18 are required to have parental or guardian consent on file in order to participate.
+- This program is voluntary, and students younger than the age of 18 are required to have parental or guardian consent on file to participate.

 - A participating school can receive $2.50 in administrative support for each test that is conducted through this program.
-The school will receive this financial support retroactively and on a monthly basis.
-Colorado Department of Education (CDE) will be working closely with schools to deliver this financial support.
+The school will receive this financial support retroactively.
+The Colorado Department of Education (CDE) will be working closely with schools to deliver this financial support.
 Schools can enroll in the screening program and choose to opt out of this per test financial support.